Wellness & Health Information

 Advance Directives

 An advance directive is a legal document informing others of your healthcare choices.
+It explains what medical support you want, or do not want, if you become seriously ill.
 It is only used when you are not able to speak for yourself.
-It also explains what medical support you want, or do not want, if you become seriously ill.

 Learn more about Advance Directives

-Fun and effective physical activity classes such as yoga, strength building and Zumba.
+Fun and effective physical activity classes such as yoga and strength building.

 Classes that may help improve social and emotional wellness.